TonichaB/cleaning-blog/README.md

 #### Like/Unlike Posts

 Each of the published posts on the Blog Page have a like button that allows authorised users the ability to like posts.
 When a post has already been liked by a user, the icon shows as a filled in thumbs up, whilst unliked posts will show with an unfilled thumbs up.
-When a post is liked or unlike, the counter to the right of the icon also updates accordingly.
+When a post is liked or unliked, the counter to the right of the icon also updates accordingly.
 As this is only for authorised users, should a user who has not logged into their account try to like a post, they will receive a Non-Verified User Confirmation Message which encourages them to Register/Login so that they can interact with posts or even create their own. <br>

 *image of like button (liked)*<br>
 *image of like button (unliked)*<br>